iamdv/QlikView-Security-Masterclass/Challenges and Solutions/02/Single Field Reduction.md

 ![alt text](https://github.com/iamdv/QlikView-Security-Masterclass/blob/master/Assets/OrderAmount%20by%20Supplier.png "Order Amount by Supplier")

-You need to a userid and password (test) for each supplier.
+You need to use the USERID and PASSWORD (test) for each supplier.
 So, suppliers can login with their respective and passwords to see the sales data.
 You should **NEVER** allow suppliers to view each other's sales information.
 This will be a security flaw!

 **Implement Section Access using the USERID and PASSWORD (Not NTNAME).
 Feel free to use the INLINE load.**